ASTER: Natural and Multi-language Unit Test Generation with LLMs: Introduction

-The main contributions of this work include: \begin{itemize}[leftmargin=*] \item \textbf{Generic pipeline supporting multiple PLs.} We present a generic LLM-assisted test-generation pipeline fueled by static analysis that can be extended for multiple PLs.
-We evaluate \aster for Java and Python and compare it against state-of-the-art test generators (EvoSuite and CodaMosa). \item \textbf{Complex enterprise application.} We evaluated \aster on complex enterprise applications that often require special test generation capabilities such as mocking. \item \textbf{Multiple models.} Our evaluation includes a wide variety of models ranging from closed-source (GPT) to open-source (Llama, Granite) as well as small and large models (8B to $>$1T). \item \textbf{Evaluation of test naturalness.} We performed an in-depth quantitative and qualitative analysis of test naturalness by developing an automated approach and conducting a survey of \textbf{161} professional developers. \end{itemize}
+The main contributions of this work include: \begin{itemize}[leftmargin=*] \item An LLM-assisted test-generation technique, and its implementation in a tool called \aster, that is fueled by static analysis and can be extended to multiple PLs. \item Empirical results showing that \aster for Java and Python (configured with six different LLMs) is competitive with, and even outperforms, state-of-the-art ATG tools in code coverage achieved while generating considerably more natural tests than those tools. \item In-depth quantitative and qualitative analysis of test naturalness via an automated approach and a survey of 161 professional developers highlighting the naturalness attributes of \aster-generated tests. \end{itemize}